Child Custody and Visitation Attorney In The Woodlands

 Parental Relocation and Child Custody

-Cases in which one parent feels that the other’s decision to move away may negatively affect their child will often prompt additional scrutiny from a judge regarding the final custody agreement.
-Along with the child’s well-being, there are a number of factors that courts will take into consideration when deliberating over a case in which a parent wants to move away.
+Cases in which one parent feels that the other’s decision to move away may negatively affect their child often prompt additional scrutiny from a judge regarding the final custody agreement.
+Along with the child’s well-being, there are several factors that courts will consider when deliberating over a case in which a parent wants to move away.

 Court Elements Of Granting A Move-away Order